How to Add Image to DOCX in C

 Frequently Asked Questions

-How can I add an image to a DOCX file using C#?
+How do I add an image to a DOCX file in C#?

 Ahmad Sohail